ljvmiranda921/calamanCy/models/v0.1.0/README.md

 ## Model information

+The table below shows an overview of the calamanCy models in this project.
+For more information, I suggest checking the [language pipeline metadata](https://spacy.io/api/language#meta).

 | Model                       | Pipelines                                   | Description                                                                                                  |
 |-----------------------------|---------------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | tl_calamancy_md (73.7 MB)   | tok2vec, tagger, morphologizer, parser, ner | CPU-optimized Tagalog NLP model.
 Pretrained using the TLUnified dataset.
 Using floret vectors (50k keys)     |